junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Metatron glares at the bowl before him, chanting the spell again.
 It should work, it really should.
 But it's not working.

-The dazzling white space of Heaven around them is still blissfully quiet and undisturbed.
+The dazzling white space of Heaven around him is still blissfully quiet and undisturbed.
 Not one single door within sight gets closed by the spell.
 Not one angel gets moved.

 He waits for a little while longer.
-A distant door is closed, but that may just be some angel leave a conference room.
+A distant door is closed, but that may just be some angel leaving a conference room.

 "Come on, come on!"
 Metatron murmurs, a little frustrated, a lot annoyed.

 He's certain the ingredients are all fresh and good -- the heart of a Nephilim, the bow of a Cupid, and the grace of Castiel.
 The first two are unmistaken, and the third one should also be filling the spell's requirement.
 Unless...

 Metatron considers the possibility.
-For the spell to work, the third ingredient has to be from the grace of an angel in love with a human.
+For the spell to work, the third ingredient has to be from the grace of an angel who is in love with a human.
 If, for whatever reason, at the time of collecting the grace or at the time of casting the spell, the angel's love is no longer sustaining, then it is *possible* that this may be the cause of failure.

 So the question is, *is it possible that such love has ceased?*

-Metatron glances at the few *Supernatural* books he carried with him to Heaven (Just so he can get something to kill time and entertain himself once this works, like he recognized, a guilty pleasure), and decides the answer is no.
+Metatron glances at the few *Supernatural* books he carried with him to Heaven (Just so he can get something to kill time and entertain himself with once this works, like he recognized, a guilty pleasure), and decides the answer is no. *No, it is just simply impossible that those two suddenly for whatever reason stopped loving each other, like humans can't just stop heart beating or breathing.*

 He doesn't read a hundred books with those morons whining at each other to draw the wrong conclusion.

-Then if the ingredients are all good, it could only be the spell, then.
+Then if the ingredients are all good, the problem could only be the incantation, then.

 Metatron scratches his head.
 As much as he believes his memory is as good as millions of years ago, it does, after all, have been millions of years.
-Nothing stays sharp with time, not even angel's memory.
+Nothing stays sharp with time, not even an angel's memory.

 So he concludes, it is more likely he misremembers the spell (like maybe he mispronounced a syllable) than the idiot nerdy angel stops loving the flannel-shirt-wearing hunter.